How to Play Rouleur Derby

 What’s the deal with nemeses and victims?

-Rouleur Derby is what’s known as a “zero-sum game.”
-Every point that someone loses is won by someone else.
+Rouleur Derby approximates a “zero-sum game.”
+Just about every point that someone loses is won by someone else.
 As such, the game keeps track of whose points you're winning, as well as from whom you are winning yours.
 Players who have lost points to you are your victims.
 Players who have won points from you are your nemeses.
 Wag your fist at them if you see them on the bike path.